 Shakespeare and Company Bookstore

 If you're a book lover, this place is for you!
 It's actually on the outer edge of the Quartier Latin, so you won't even need to walk far.
-In the past it's been a library, publishing, and boarding house for writers like Hemingway and Joyce before it was closed during WWII.
+In the past, it's been a library, publishing, and boarding house for writers like Hemingway and Joyce before it was closed during WWII.
 It was reopened in 1951 and remains a landmark in Paris.
 Located on the Seine's left bank, just across the river from Notre Dame, it's a quick stop.
+Find it here

 Jardin du Luxembourg

 Okay, you can't leave Paris without spending time in some of her gardens.
-Surrounding yet another palace (yeah we've lost track of how many Paris has too), these gardens are some of our favorite.
+Surrounding yet another palace (yeah we've lost track of how many Paris has, too), these gardens are some of our favorites.
 Statues, fountains, lawns, shade trees, flowers, tons of history, and cutie old men playing bocce ball for hours.
 Another ideal place for a picnic, and also right next to the Quartier Latin, so just make this your end destination of your walking tour and you'll be set!
+Find it here

 Catacombs of Paris

-This is such a cool place that we've written an entire post with all the details.
-Six million skeletons here folks.
-You'll probably want to jump on the metro to get to this one, but it isn't far, and after all the art and statues you've been seeing, this will mix things up a bit.
+Six million skeletons are here, folks.
+You'll probably want to jump on the metro to get to this one, but it isn't far if you're up for walking.
+After all the art and statues you've been seeing, this will mix things up a bit.
+Find it here

 Bridges of Paris

-When you're done at the catacombs, head back to the center of the city via metro.
+When you're done at the catacombs, head back to the center of the city via the metro.
 Each bridge (ponte) in Paris has a story, and you've got to make sure you've had a chance to cross every single one between the Cathedral of Notre Dame and the Eiffel Tower.
 This one is "Ponte de Alexander III", named after the Russian Princess Anastasia's grandpa.
-It provides great views of the gold-topped dome of Les Invalides and of course your favorite tower.
-The bridges make for some of the best photo spots too.
+It provides great views of the gold-topped dome of Les Invalides and, of course, your favorite tower.
+The bridges make for some of the best photo spots, too.

 Boat Tour on the Seine

 While in Paris, you have to indulge in a boat tour on the Seine!
-Make sure to reserve your tickets beforehand (about $17 dollars).
-The guides will tell you a bit of the history of the city, while pointing out some of the lesser known landmarks you may have missed.
-Also a great excuse to rest your feet that will most likely be killing you at this point.
+Make sure to reserve your tickets beforehand.
+The guides will tell you a bit of the history of the city while pointing out some of the lesser known landmarks you may have missed.
+It's also a great excuse to rest your feet, which will most likely be killing you at this point.
 So sit back and watch the evening lights start to turn on.

 Day Four: